arei.net - design

 Lately I’ve been the subject of what I call developer drift.

 Developer Drift is the process by which an unchallenged developer slowly moves from one project to the next.
-The project may be in house or external or something completely fabricatec by the developer’s mind, but it basically means a developer is less interested in the current project than the project over the horizon.
+The project may be in house or external or something completely fabricated by the developer’s mind, but it basically means a developer is less interested in the current project than the project over the horizon.
 It’s the “Grass is always greener” truism made concrete in software engineering.

 For me, this has taken the form of the fact that our customer wants really boring user interfaces which I can crank out like they are nothing.
 Problem is, I almost never crank them out, because they are meaningless and I never feel challenged/creative by them.
 (For me challenged=creative.)
 So I take forever to implement them and tend to make a lot of excuses on why this is taking so long.
-I feel justified in why it takes so long in the fact that when I am challenged, I really do crank out the code at an extraodinary rate which borders on the obscene when compared to average developers.
+I feel justified in why it takes so long in the fact that when I am challenged, I really do crank out the code at an extraordinary rate which borders on the obscene when compared to average developers.
 I’m very prolific when I want to be.

 The same thing was true when I was back in college studying English Literature.
 I could crank out a paper that I found interesting in no time flat, but assign me something that was pedantic and I’d sooner rip my own teeth out with a spoon (”because it will hurt more”).